OryaBM1/bSDD_dictionary_to_IDS/README.md

 ## Description

-This Python script facilitates the conversion of buildingSMART Data Dictionary (bSDD) entries into a Information Delivery Specification (IDS) file.
+This script is designed to convert bSDD dictionaries that define object types ("object dictionary"/"object type library" style) into a specific form of Information Delivery Specification (IDS).
+It is not intended for use with bSDD classes representing materials or groups of properties, and is not a comprehensive bSDD-to-IDS converter.

+**Key points:**

+- The script creates one IDS specification requiring any IFC object (from a default, non-comprehensive list of common entities, or a user-supplied list) to have a classification from the selected bSDD dictionary.
+- For every class in the dictionary, it creates a requirement validating every object classified as that type from the dictionary.
+- It does not (yet) support the full IFC schema, class inheritance, or validation of allowed property sets and data types.
+- The script is tailored for practical use cases and may not cover all bSDD/IDS scenarios.

+**Why use this?**
-Helps with validation of BIM models against bSDD specifications, streamlining compliance checks and quality assurance workflows.
+It helps automate the creation of IDS files for validating BIM models against object-type dictionaries published in bSDD, streamlining compliance checks and quality assurance workflows for typical object libraries.

+**Limitations:**

+- Not suitable for bSDD classes representing materials or property groups.
+- Does not check IFC class inheritance or all allowed property sets.
+- The included IFC entity list is not comprehensive; you can pass your own.

+Contributions to improve coverage and functionality are welcome!

 ## Installation